Skip to Content

 2. You are smoking during pregnancy

 Smoking mothers are at risk of losing their baby.
-This is because of cigarette chemicals – nicotine, will interfere with blood and nutrient supply to your baby.
+This is because cigarette chemicals – including nicotine and carbon monoxide – can interfere with blood and nutrient supply to your baby.

 3. You have diabetes, hypertension or an infection

-It’s not uncommon for women to be diabetic or hypertensive; If you are, it’s possible it may affect your baby.
+It’s not uncommon for women to be diabetic or hypertensive; if you are, and these conditions are poorly controlled, they may affect your pregnancy.

 Always make sure you talk to a doctor if you notice an abnormal symptom while pregnant.